brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 Methods
 ^^^^^^^

-.. function:: invlink(s::AbstractStochastic, x, transform::Bool=true)

-    Apply an inverse-link transformation to map transformed values back to the original distributional scale of a stochastic node.

-    **Arguments**

-        * ``s`` : a stochastic node on which a ``link()`` transformation method is defined.
-        * ``x`` : an object to which to apply the inverse-link transformation.
-        * ``transform`` : whether to transform ``x`` or assume an identity link.

-    **Value**

-        Returns the inverse-link-transformed version of ``x``.

 .. function:: link(s::AbstractStochastic, x, transform::Bool=true)
+              invlink(s::AbstractStochastic, x, transform::Bool=true)

-    Apply a link transformation to map values in a constrained distributional support to an unconstrained space.
+    Apply a link transformation, or its inverse, to map values in a constrained distributional support to an unconstrained space.
 Supports for continuous, univariate distributions and positive-definite matrix distributions (Wishart or inverse-Wishart) are transformed as follows:

         * Lower and upper bounded: scaled and shifted to the unit interval and logit-transformed.
         * Lower bounded: shifted to zero and log-transformed.